 Situated between Kyoto and Hiroshima on the JR Shinkansen train line, a stop off in Okayama City is easy and worthwhile.
 In this guide, I’ll share our experience in the city, including the things to see and do in Okayama, places to eat, how to get around and more.

 Table of Contents

 But first, don’t miss our travel video of our time spent in Okayama!

-Disclaimer: We were invited by the Okayama Prefecture Tourism Board to explore the city and share our findings with you, our readers.
+Disclaimer: We were invited by the Okayama Visit Association to explore the city and share our findings with you, our readers.
 As with all promotional campaigns on Goats On The Road, all thoughts, reviews and opinions remain our own.